pdgilbert/EgFreeCAD/source/Primitives/sphere.rst

    Face

-CLEAN THIS UP
-py:func:`Part.makeRevolution` also works for making solid hemispheres.
+py:func:`Part.makeRevolution` can also be used to make a solid hemisphere.
 It is used next to illustrate mirror and fuse.

-py:func:`Part.makeSphere(radius, center, axis, fromLatitude, toLatitude, rotationAngle) where fromLatitude is angle to start of sweep, measured fom a normal to the axis, toLatitude is angle to end of sweep, measured from a normal to the axis, and rotationAngle is the circular sweep around the axis.
+py:obj:`Part.makeSphere(radius, center, axis, fromLatitude, toLatitude, rotationAngle) where fromLatitude is angle to start of sweep, measured fom a normal to the axis, toLatitude is angle to end of sweep, measured from a normal to the axis, and rotationAngle is the circular sweep around the axis.
 Angles in degrees.